kavyanagendrakumar/javascript-cheatsheet/docs/cheatsheet/array-methods.md

 'apple' and 'pineapple' are added to the beginning of the `fruits` array.

+## Performance
+Methods push/pop run fast, while shift/unshift are slow because shift and unshift has to move all elements to the beginning of the array after the operation.

 ## Array Concat

 The `concat()` method is used to merge two or more arrays into one.
 This method does not change the existing arrays, but instead returns a new array that contains all the elements from the arrays you want to combine.